 FERC Requires Market Reforms to Accommodate Electric Storage—What Comes Next?

 The Federal Energy Regulatory Commission (“Commission,” or “FERC”) recently issued a rule intended to harness the potential of electric storage infrastructure and spur investment in the technology.
+Under the Storage Rule, the Commission will require each Regional Transmission Organization (“RTO”) and Independent System Operator (“ISO”) to develop a participation model and market rules that facilitate the participation of electric storage resources in wholesale energy markets.
+FERC will require the RTOs/ISOs to implement tariff revisions that will:

 Ensure that storage resources be “eligible to provide all capacity, energy, and ancillary services that the resource is technically capable of providing…”